mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Your fish are ready."

   Thi handed her the two fish wrapped in dried kelp, and Melna accepted them, surprised by their weight.
-She paused, thinking to say something else, but settled on a simple "goodbye" and rejoined Linyu and Pomri.
+She paused, thinking to say something else, but settled on a simple "goodbye" and rejoined with the others.

   "The people here.
 They're blissfully ignorant of their impending doom," Melna said.
 She fed one of the fish to Laen-Laen, and the other to Pomri's saffa.
 "It's like they aren't prepared at all."